lcygithub/BBSVerifyCode/README.md

 Statement
 ----------------------------------
-This script just for learn, not for destroy.
+This script is just for learn, not for destroy.